 During their apprenticeship, your apprentice will receive two different types of training.

-‘Off-the-job’ training is delivered by a training provider during your apprentice’s normal working hours.
+‘Off-the-job’ training is delivered during your apprentice’s normal working hours.

 This training will teach your apprentice the knowledge, skills and behaviours set out in the apprenticeship standard so they can achieve occupational competence.